josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/⏱️_timeline_of_essential_infrastructure_attacks.md

 and intelligence assessments, and now an explicit responsibility claim from an actor ecosystem with an established IRGC relationship.

+The 19 August Siemens advisory broadens the **defensive technology perimeter**.
+It does not broaden the **attributed victim set**.
+That distinction is now central to reading the next phase of the campaign.

+The French tax breach expands the public-administration and data-confidentiality record.
+Its apparent monetisation and absence of an Iran link make it a comparator, not inherited evidence for the water attribution.

 The comparator incidents matter precisely because they show why that evidence cannot be inherited by every disruption elsewhere.